-Cheryl Wills is a veteran anchor for Spectrum News NY1.
+Cheryl Wills is an Emmy Award-winning veteran anchor for Spectrum News NY1.
 She joined the cable network during its launch in 1992.
-She is the host of the public affairs talk show “In Focus with Cheryl Wills” and the primetime anchor of the “NY1 Live at Ten” airing weeknights.
+She is the host of the public affairs talk show "In Focus with Cheryl Wills" and the primetime anchor of the "NY1 Live At Ten," airing weeknights.

-The award-winning journalist is the author of three books about her great-great-great grandfather Sandy Wills, who fought in the Civil War: “Die Free: A Heroic Family Tale,” an illustrated children’s book “The Emancipation of Grandpa Sandy Wills” and a YA book “Emancipated: My Family’s Fight for Freedom.”
+Cheryl is the author of three books about her great-great-great grandfather Sandy Wills, who fought in the Civil War: "Die Free: A Heroic Family Tale," an illustrated children's book "The Emancipation of Grandpa Sandy Wills," and a YA book "Emancipated: My Family's Fight for Freedom."

-Cheryl has received awards from The New York Press Club, Newswomen’s Club of NY Front Page Award, and The Associated Press.
-The celebrated author of Lightswitch Learning's book series has traveled the world to report on society's most pressing issues and worked with more than 15,000 students in over 120 schools nationally.
-In 2017, The Association of Social Studies Teachers / UFT awarded Cheryl Wills the Rosa Parks Award for Social Justice for “illuminating the struggle for black equality from the Civil War to present.”
+She has also received awards from The New York Press Club, Newswomen's Club of NY Front Page Award, and The Associated Press.
+The celebrated author of Lightswitch Learning's book series has traveled the world to report on society's most pressing issues, and worked with more than 15,000 students in over 120 schools nationally.
+In 2017, The Association of Social Studies Teachers/UFT awarded Cheryl Wills the Rosa Parks Award for Social Justice for "illuminating the struggle for black equality from the Civil War to present."
 In 2017, Cheryl also received the Dr. Martin Luther King Award from three prominent Jewish organizations at The Israeli Consulate for bridging the gap between African Americans and Jews.

 Cheryl is also the recipient of the YMCA National Black Achievers in Industry Award and the Carl T. Rowan Leadership in Media Award, and in 2010, McDonald's honored her as a broadcasting legend.
 In 2015, McDonald's again honored her with the first Harold Dow Lifetime Achievement Award in recognition of extraordinary and unparalleled contributions to broadcast media.